 “Coffee’s warm,” said the man as he bent over the engine.

 Joseph opened the door and picked up the cup, sipping the hot bitter brew.

 Leaning towards the driver’s side of the car, the man shouted, “Try it now.”

 Now, what do I do?
 Maybe he’d take some money.

-Before he could retrieve his wallet, the man disappeared.
+While Joseph was busy retrieving his wallet, the man disappeared.